kvklrao/Avyantra_Presco_Project/README.md

 - 04_Dashboard_Portal - Portal for the Dashboards
 - 05_PredictionCode - Code for doing the predictions (batch process).
 - 06_PredictionCode_Online - Code for doing the sepsis score prediction via an API.
+- 07_MobileApp - Code for the mobile application.